mnikpay/locus-annotator/README.md

 ## Interpreting the results

-The outcome of an analysis is provided as a csv file, for instance this is the output from the Example 1:
+The output of an analysis is provided as a csv file, for instance this is the output from the Example 1:

 | SearchID      | Test      | Exposure         | Source       | Outcome | Outcome      | B     | SE        | P        | NSNPs |
 |---------------|-----------|------------------|--------------|---------|--------------|-------|-----------|----------|-------|